-Outsourcing is an additional option for FIEs.
-Generally, the most commonly outsourced tasks are those that require specialist skills, a high degree of confidentiality, or those that have a clear scope, but incur major consequences if incorrectly implemented.
-Good examples in China include accounting, tax filing, HR administration, and payroll processing work.
-Many small and medium-sized companies will choose to completely outsource some or all of these functions, whereas large companies will set up a separate entity to manage such back-office tasks on behalf of their regional subsidiaries.
+Outsourcing is another form of supplementary employment in China.
+It's traditionally applied to tasks that require specialist skills, a high degree of confidentiality, or those that have a clear scope but incur major consequences if incorrectly implemented, such as IT development, accounting, tax filing, HR administration, and payroll processing.